-The advantage of the proposed method, which we call SAEM-SL (SAEM using synthetic likelihoods) is that (i) unlike the ``standard'' SAEM, SAEM-SL is completely plug-and-play, only the ability to simulate from the model is required.
-The disadvantage is the requirement for the user to specify a set of summaries $\bs=(\bS(\bY),\bS(\bX))$ and that for each iteration of SAEM-SL the maximization of the loglikelihood \eqref{eq:synlik-maximization} consists of an iterative procedure.
-The choice of $\bs$ is delicate as it is the only way to encode information about the model and the data, hence a poor choice for $\bs$ will result in poor inference, even when the data generating model is correctly chosen.
-Unfortunately, outside simulation studies there is no way to assess whether the statistics we set are appropriate.
-On the other hand the methodology expands considerably the set of problems that is possible to treat with SAEM.
-The standard SAEM itself is unable to deal with very complex models, unless it is possible to derive the necessary constructs (sufficient statistics for the complete likelihood and corresponding updating equations for the M-step), which is often a difficult task.
+The advantages of the proposed method, which we call SAEM-SL (SAEM using synthetic likelihoods) are that (i) unlike the ``standard'' SAEM, SAEM-SL is completely plug-and-play, only the ability to simulate from the model is required; (ii) while SAEM has been (perhaps exclusively?) applied to dynamic models since SMC methods are available to simulate $\bX^{(k)}|\bY$, SAEM-SL is easily applicable also to static models.
+The disadvantage with SAEM-SL is the requirement to specify a set of summaries $\bS=(\bS(\bY),\bS(\bX))$ and that for each iteration of SAEM-SL the maximization of the loglikelihood \eqref{eq:synlik-maximization} consists of an iterative procedure.
+On the other hand SAEM-SL considerably expands the set of problems that is possible to treat with SAEM.
+The standard SAEM itself is unable to deal with complex models, unless it is possible to derive the necessary constructs (sufficient statistics for the complete likelihood and corresponding updating equations for the M-step), which is often a difficult and tedious task.
 If the model has an intractable complete likelihood, the task is actually impossible.
-However, even when it is tractable, deriving the necessary quantities to run SAEM is at best a tedious and prone to error task, when a range of models has to be screened.
-We believe that by merging the synthetic likelihoods idea with SAEM, the resulting SAEM-SL algorithm provides the modeller with a practical tool for statistical exploration.